lokioh/Fortuna/README.md

   - Loki#8679

 Or on our mail:
-  - vincent.ngy.pro@gmail.com
+  - vincent.ngy.pro at gmail com
-  - marwan.mezroui@gmail.com
+  - marwan.mezroui at gmail com
-  - loiclim.etu@gmail.com
+  - loiclim.etu at gmail com

 <!-- GETTING STARTED -->
 ## Install And Launch It